vinibiavatti1/VrbStarterKit/README.md

     </script>
 </html>
 ```

+## Background image
+The background image has been made at https://lonewolfonline.net/geometric-background-generator/.
+Check the site for more details.

 ## About
 This project was developed in <b>Netbeans 8.1</b> IDE, using PHP language.
 The XAMPP envieronment was used for tests.
 The project is defined with <b>MIT</b> license (Open Source).
 Thanks and nice codding!